-The LNS partnership and the Reggio Emilia approach in turn inform deCordova’s development of programs where young people and parents can discover and learn side-by-side, as well as its general approach to interactive group learning by visitors of all ages to deCordova.
-DeCordova’s Strategic Plan describes the goal of becoming a leader among this country’s sculpture parks by 2016 by, in part, offering a innovative curatorial and educational programming that includes the LNS partnership among other ongoing and future initiatives for the full range of museum visitors.
+LNS and its progressive educational approach in turn inform deCordova’s development of programs where young people and parents discover and learn side-by-side, and where collaborative, participatory learning is promoted among museum visitors of all ages.
+DeCordova’s 2011 Strategic Plan describes the goal of becoming a leader among this country’s sculpture parks by 2016 in part by offering innovative curatorial and educational programming that includes the LNS partnership among other ongoing programming and facilities initiatives.

 Children's response to Capturing Resonance: